quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part22_9.3_Types_of_In.md

 :p How does the system detect and validate a multibutton sequence?

 ??x
-The system uses an index \(i\) to track the current step in the sequence.
-It also maintains a start time \(T_{\text{start}}\) for the entire sequence.
+The system uses an index $i $ to track the current step in the sequence.
+It also maintains a start time$T_{\text{start}}$ for the entire sequence.
 For each button press, it checks if the pressed button matches the expected next button in the sequence.
 If so, and within the valid time window, it advances to the next button; otherwise, it resets the index to the beginning of the sequence.

 ```cpp
 class MultibuttonSequenceDetector {